Living with phenylketonuria can be challenging. These strategies may help:

-- Be informed.
-Knowing the facts about PKU can help you take better charge of the situation.
+- Stay informed.
+Knowing the facts about PKU can help you take charge of the situation.
 Discuss any questions with your pediatrician, family doctor or a doctor who specializes in medical genetics.
 Read books and cookbooks specifically written for people with PKU.

 - Learn from other families.
-Ask your doctor about local support groups for people dealing with PKU.
+Ask your doctor about local or online support groups for people dealing with PKU.
 Talking with others who have mastered similar challenges can be very helpful.

 - Get help with menu planning.
 A registered dietitian with experience in PKU can help you devise delicious low-phenylalanine dinners.
 He or she may also have great ideas for holiday meals and birthdays.

-- Try to eat out.
-A meal at the local cafe or neighborhood pizzeria gives you a break from the kitchen and can be fun for the whole family.
-Most places offer something that fits into the PKU diet, even if it's just french fries and salad.
+- Plan ahead when you eat out.
+A meal at the local restaurant gives you a break from the kitchen and can be fun for the whole family.
+Most places offer something that fits into the PKU diet.
 But you may want to call ahead and ask about the menu or bring food from home.
-Some restaurants will even agree to heat up a low-protein product, if you make arrangements in advance.

 - Find sources of financial aid.
 Ask your doctor or dietitian if there are programs or insurance plans that help cover the high costs of formula and low-protein foods.
 Also, see if your local school lunch program will accommodate special dietary needs.